-- · What drives increasing ALAN emissions around the world? - How is night sky brightness around the world changing on regional scales? - · How bright is the night sky worldwide on cloudy - Which lighting interventions are most effective in reducing skyglow?
+- What drives increasing ALAN emissions around the world? - How is night sky brightness around the world changing on regional scales? - How bright is the night sky worldwide on cloudy nights? - · Which lighting interventions are most effective in reducing skyglow? - Does the rising popularity of astrotourism help or harm efforts to protect dark skies?